paulrobertlloyd/roadtrip/4-media-queries/content.md

 ![Our homepage is composed of a header, main navigation and footer, with the content area divided into two columns: the main column taking up three quarters of the width while the complementary column takes up the remaining quarter.](1.jpg)

+▲ _Our homepage is composed of a header, main navigation and footer, with the content area divided into two columns: the main column taking up three quarters of the width while the complementary column takes up the remaining quarter._

 Taking measurements from our design, we can describe the document area in CSS as follows:

 	.document {